-So I figured she didn’t want to talk about it, Ya’ know? …Had to be some prick, anyway, to walk away from a gorgeous chick like her and a cute kid like Andy.
+So I figured she didn’t want to talk about it, Ya’ know?
+The guy had to be some kind of prick, anyway, to walk away from a gorgeous chick like her and a cute kid like Andy.

 So then, she suddenly stands up and says, “Look, I didn’t mean to take your spot.
 I’ll go over to that other bench–it’s closer to Andy.”
 But she was like staring at my legs.
 Grossed her out, I figured.
 Nobody wants to get too close to a freak.
 Screw her, I figured.
 “Yeah, sure, go ahead.”